Coast to Coast Road Trip

 Freycinet to Bicheno

 Grab a coffee then hit the coast to Bicheno.
-Stop at the Gulch (on the waterfront opposite Govenor Island) and book a marine-life spotting trip in Bicheno's Glass Bottom Boat.
-Or walk a little way south to The Blowhole.
+Stop at the Gulch (on the waterfront opposite Govenor Island) then walk a little way south to The Blowhole.
 You can’t miss it – with the right ocean swell, the water shoots 20 metres into the air.

 Continuing the morning’s liquid theme, there are gorges and waterfalls to be explored in the nearby Douglas-Aspey National Park.
 Or crane your neck in front of the world’s tallest white gums (up to 91 metres) at nearby Evercreech Forest Reserve.